UPC/ravada/docs/docs/nodes.rst

 .. image:: images/nodes_machines.png

-This feature is currently in alpha stage.
-It works but the management forms are ugly and we need to test it more.
+This feature is currently stable.
+It works but there are some management forms that we have to polish, and we need to test it more.

 Nodes
 =====